Ingrid Roscoe: Publications

 Roscoe was editor-in-chief and co-author of A Biographical Dictionary of Sculptors in Britain, 1660–1851, published in November 2009.
 The book is an update of Rupert Gunnis's Dictionary of British Sculptors 1660–1851 (originally published 1953).

 Honours

 Roscoe was appointed a Deputy Lieutenant (DL) of West Yorkshire in 1994 and was the north of England's first female Lord Lieutenant when she became Lord Lieutenant of West Yorkshire in 2004.
 She retired in 2018.

 She was elected as a Fellow of the Society of Antiquaries of London (FSA) in 1993.

 She was awarded the Honorary degree of Doctor of Civil Law (DCL) the University of Huddersfield in 2007.

 She was awarded the Honorary degree of Doctor of Laws (LL.D) by Leeds Metropolitan University in 2008.

-On 15 July 2010 she was awarded the honorary degree of Doctor of Laws (LL.D) by the University of Leeds.
+She was awarded the honorary degree of Doctor of Laws (LL.D) by the University of Leeds on 15 July 2010.

 She received an Honorary Fellowship from Bradford College in 2014.

 She served as the Honorary Colonel of the University of Leeds Officers' Training Corps.